lauris/awesome-scala/README.md

 * [Rings ★ 3 ⧗ 0](https://github.com/PoslavskySV/rings) - An efficient library for polynomial rings.
 Commutative algebra, polynomial GCDs, polynomial factorization and other sci things at a really high speed.
 * [Saddle ★ 428 ⧗ 2](https://github.com/saddle/saddle) - A minimalist port of Pandas to Scala
 * [Smile](http://haifengl.github.io/smile/) - Statistical Machine Intelligence and Learning Engine.
 Smile is a fast and comprehensive machine learning system.
-* [doddle-model](https://github.com/picnicml/doddle-model) - An in-memory machine learning library built on top of Breeze.
-It provides immutable objects and exposes its functionality through a scikit-learn-like API.
 * **[Spark Notebook ★ 1896 ⧗ 0](https://github.com/andypetrella/spark-notebook)** - Scalable and stable Scala and Spark focused notebook bridging the gap between JVM and Data Scientists (incl. extendable, typesafe and reactive charts).
 * **[Spire ★ 1152 ⧗ 3](https://github.com/non/spire)** - Powerful new number types and numeric abstractions for Scala.
 * [Squants ★ 388 ⧗ 1](https://github.com/garyKeorkunian/squants) - The Scala API for Quantities, Units of Measure and Dimensional Analysis.